 How to get a Residency visa, set up a company and open a bank account in Panama

 Frequently called the Hong Kong of Latin America, Panama has a reputation for being a tax haven, as well as a beautiful, safe and warm place to live in.
-For decades, the wealth of Americas has been accumulated in this country, a place where freedom and privacy still prevail, and where free-market capitalism reigns supreme.
+For decades, the wealth of the Americas has been accumulated in this country, a place where freedom and privacy still prevail, and where free-market capitalism reigns supreme.
 If your concerns are to optimize for things like liberty and bottom-line profits, this country is a great place for that and immigration to Panama an option to consider.

 Though not considered an “official” offshore jurisdiction, Panama has excellent tax laws that benefit both residents and corporations.
 With a territorial tax regime in place, the country does not tax the foreign-earned income of its residents.
 So if you immigrate to Panama, your income earned outside the country may be free of taxes.
 On income that is made within the country, it imposes a very reasonable tax on both residents and corporations.
 Sales tax currently stands at 7 to 15 percent, while corporate tax is at 25 percent.

-This Central American country is one of the few left in the world that still values privacy, and is a place you might want to base yourself in if you plan to build a successful company without annoying government intervention, piles of paperwork, or a huge back-office staff.
+This Central American country is one of the few lefts in the world that still values privacy, and is a place you might want to base yourself in if you plan to build a successful company without annoying government intervention, piles of paperwork, or a huge back-office staff.

-The quality of life here varies depending on where in the country you choose to set up base.
+The quality of life here varies depending on where in the country you choose to set up a base.
 Most expat immigration to Panama, end up living in the major coastal cities, mainly Panama City and Colón.
 The cost of living is much higher in these places, especially Panama City, although it is still much lower than in similar cities in wealthier nations.
 The country is generally safe, but there are, of course, areas to avoid.
 Communications and infrastructure are probably the best in the region.

 All this makes Panama a great jurisdiction for setting up an offshore company.
 The country is also among the few in the world that allow offshore companies to be run from within their territorial borders.
-But while the country imposes almost zero tax and fairly simple regulations on such firms, technopreneurs who choose to operate from within Panama may have to hire talent from overseas; the local universities do not offer computer science degree courses, so developers and programmers may be scarce in the country.
+But while the country imposes almost zero tax and fairly simple regulations on such firms, technopreneurs who choose to operate from within Panama may have to hire talent from overseas; the local universities do not offer a computer science degree courses, so developers and programmers may be scarce in the country.

 Immigration to Panama Investment Schemes